asia-pacific-energy-research-centre/8th_outlook_visualisations/README.md

-## Instructions for charting osemosys results (NOW UPDATED FOR 2018 BASIS YEAR)
+## Instructions for charting osemosys results

+(2018 HISTORICAL YEAR FOR PUBLISHED RESULTS.
+SOME SCRIPTS INCORPORATE 2020 HISTORICAL DATA.)

 ### 0. Before you begin